liuguoyou/HDR-Fast-Local-Laplacian/README.md

 paper and implementation
 http://www.di.ens.fr/~aubry/llf.html

-This is a matlab code that can build HDR from brackets, and do fast local laplacian tone mapping with some adjustable varibales like alpha(decide details), beta(decide contrast), number of references.
+Build HDR from brackets, and do fast local laplacian tone mapping with some adjustable varibales like alpha(decide details), beta(decide contrast), number of references.
 No Gaussian pyramids pregenerating for memory consideration.